Growing & using Elfin Thyme

 This three month old Elfin Thyme was started in early spring from one of our 2 3/4 inch containers.
 By the end of the first season it measured about 4 inches across.

 The same Elfin Thyme plant at the end of the following year.
 This is actually two plants that have grown together.

 Like all thymes if they have something to climb up, it will.
-Filling in the space with dirt, so the thyme may be planted level with the stones, will provide a smoother, flatter look.
+Setting the stones into the ground instead of on top, so the thyme may be planted level with the stones, will provide a smoother, flatter look.

 Elfin Thyme flowers are the typical lilac color of most thymes.
 The tiny flowers are held very close to the ground.
 Some years it blooms a lot and some not so much.
 It blooms in early summer rather than in spring like many other ground cover thymes.